Q: Why should I minor in Latina/o Studies? How will it benefit me if I’m majoring in another field?”

 Q: “I grew up in a Mexican/Honduran/Nicaraguan family!
 I already know all there is to know about being Latina/o!”

 A: This may be feel true for you.
-But, do you really think you know everything about your ethnic subgroup’s history, culture, literature, and experience?
+But, do you really know everything about your ethnic subgroup’s history, culture, literature, and experience?
 The minor will deepen your knowledge about the ethnic group with which you identify.
 Further, the Latina/o Studies minor will explore many different ethnic groups: Mexican American, Dominican, Cuban American, Puerto Ricans, etc. You will learn about their points of convergence and divergence and explore the larger narratives of Latina/os in the United States.

 Q. “What do I need to do to get a minor in Latina/o Studies?”